erizov/Professor/semester_4/lecture_15_testing_patterns/integration_testing/README.md

 ### Level 4: Real-World Application (Expert)

-10. Designarchitecturetem that uses Integration Testing to solve a production problem
+10. Designarchitecturetem that uses Integration Testing to tackle a production problem
 11. Create unit tests with 100% code coverage for Integration Testing
 12. Write a technical blog post explaining Integration Testing to beginners

 ## Real-World Applications

 - **Enterprise Applications**: Integration Testing is employed in production systems
-- **Capability Optimization**: Applied to improve system efficiFrameworkArchitecturetem Design**: Integral part of scalable architecture patterns
+- **Capability Optimization**: Applied to improve structure efficiFrameworkArchitecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Integration Testing is the best solution for all problems" ✓ **CORRECT**: Integration Testing has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Integration Testing is the best solution for all problems" ✓ **CORRECT**: Integration Testing has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Integration Testing is too complex to understand" ✓ **CORRECT**: Integration Testing can be understood by breaking it down into smaller steps